 The Battenkill has a four-position click pawl drag, but none of the settings are hugely powerful.
 But when you’re trout fishing, it’s not all about power.
 Simplicity is a benefit that’s often overlooked, and that’s precisely what this timeless reel offers.

-With this kind of drag system, you can stop a fish by holding your hand against the spool.
+With this kind of system, you can stop a fish by holding your hand against the spool.
 Doing this will slow down the turning spool, increasing the resistance against the fish.
 So, this allows you the ultimate control and customization of the drag according to the situation.

 Another bonus of the classic click-pawl drag is that it won’t let you down.
 As it’s so simple, it shouldn’t break, stop working, or give up on you.
 When you buy a Battenkill fly reel, you’ve got a reliable reel for years (if not decades).